 Location: The Equator, Underway to the Galapagos

 Today is the day all of Argo has been waiting for since we began our passage from Panama to the Galapagos.
-This morning as we drifted closer and closer to 0 degrees students on Argo began a giant game of dress up to stand before Neptune (Sam) and his court (Royal Baby Kris and Super Leah) to begin our transformation.
-For generations equator crossing ceremonies have been commonplace among vessels crossing the equator.
-First timers crossing the equator fall under the category of pollywogs and must please Neptune in order to reach the rank of shellback.
+This morning, as we drifted closer and closer to 0 degrees students on Argo, began a giant game of dress-up to stand before Neptune (Sam) and his court (Royal Baby Kris and Super Leah) to begin our transformation.
+For generations, equator crossing ceremonies have been commonplace among vessels crossing the equator.
+First-timers crossing the equator fall under the category of pollywogs and must please Neptune in order to reach the rank of shellback.
 The first order of business included the men of the ship to dress in drag.
-Here on Argo the men stood before Neptune’s Court dawning skirts, short shorts and an array of colorful bikini tops.
-The women of Argo made an attempt at looking their manliest, sporting mustaches, button down shirts, and other various items.
-With everyone in their equator get ups it was time to show it all off for Neptune and his court on the runway.
-After a spectacular show the students battled their way across the deck through the obstacles of Neptune.
-First students had to slide past Maeve while being blasted by the fire hose.
-Next students had to kiss the marmite-covered belly of Royal Baby Kris and drink Zeus’ juice.
-At this point students stood before Neptune who knighted them into the guild of shellbacks before throwing them into the waters of the Equator, solidifying their status as shellbacks.
-After a strange and thrilling day we look forward to our coming adventures and hopefully in years to come the pictures taken today.
+Here on Argo, the men stood before Neptune’s Court dawning skirts, short shorts, and an array of colorful bikini tops.
+The women of Argo made an attempt at looking at their manliest, sporting mustaches, button-down shirts, and other various items.
+With everyone in their equator get-ups, it was time to show it all off for Neptune and his court on the runway.
+After a spectacular show, the students battled their way across the deck through the obstacles of Neptune.
+First, students had to slide past Maeve while being blasted by the fire hose.
+Next, students had to kiss the marmite-covered belly of Royal Baby Kris and drink Zeus’ juice.
+At this point, students stood before Neptune, who knighted them into the guild of shellbacks before throwing them into the waters of the Equator, solidifying their status as shellbacks.
+After a strange and thrilling day, we look forward to our coming adventures and hopefully in years to come to the pictures taken today.

 Related VoyageView All Voyages